Smart-phone Case for iPhone (syousyokkou)

 Wrapping : Gift wrapping service available

-Product Name : Smart-phone Case for iPhone (syousyokkou)
+Product : Smart-phone Case for iPhone (syousyokkou)

-Related Tags : For iPhoneWeb onlyWrapping availableFamous fabricPattern_Small red brocade
+Tags : For iPhoneWeb onlyWrapping availableFamous fabricPattern_Small red brocade

-Remark : Please note that the pattern may be different from the picture shown due to the cutting process.
-Please be forewarned.
+Other : The pattern may be different from the image shown due to the cutting process.
+Please understand this in advance.

 Other : Gift wrapping service available

-Customer Reviews
+Reviews

-Product Description
+Description

 Smart-phone case made of TATSUMURA silk fabric and crepe fabric inside.
 Enjoyable to use.